Buying real estate in Montenegro?

 Do I have to declare the property to the IRS from Montenegro?

-Owning property in Montenegro by itself does not trigger a standalone IRS reporting requirement, but any rental income, capital gains from a sale, or foreign financial accounts used to manage the property must be reported on your US tax return.
+Owning residential property in Montenegro does not, by itself, trigger a standalone IRS reporting form the way a foreign bank account does, but any income you earn from the property (like rental income) and any foreign financial accounts you use to manage it absolutely must be reported on your U.S. tax return.

 Will I pay tax twice in the US and Montenegro in 2026?

-Whether property taxes paid in Montenegro are deductible on US federal tax returns depends on how you use the property: if it is a rental or business property, Montenegrin property taxes may be deductible as an expense, but for personal residences the deduction rules have changed and you should consult a CPA for current guidance.
+Whether Montenegrin property taxes are deductible on your U.S. federal return depends on how you use the property: if it is a rental or business property, Montenegrin taxes are generally deductible as an expense against rental income, but if it is a personal-use home, the rules are more restrictive and have changed over time, so a U.S. CPA should review your specific case.

 Do I need FATCA reporting when buying in Montenegro?